Co-management for Windows 10 devices

 Azure Active Directory

-In the Configuration Manager console, go to Administration > Overview > Cloud Services > Co-management.
-Choose Configure co-management from the ribbon to open the Co-management Onboarding Wizard
+In the Configuration Manager console, go to the Administration workspace, expand Cloud Services, and select the Co-management node.
+Click Configure co-management in the ribbon to open the Co-management Onboarding Wizard.

 Upgrade Windows 10 client

 The Workloads able to be transitioned to Intune article shows you how to switch specific Configuration Manager workloads to Intune.
 The article also has instructions on changing the device groups for which workloads are transitioned.